+We have increased the Minister’s power to cancel visas for non-citizens convicted of a serious crime.
 This has resulted in a 12-fold increase in visa cancellations.

 Last year alone, over 800 criminals had their visas cancelled, including: 13 for murder; 7 for manslaughter; 34 rapists and sex offenders; 53 for domestic violence; 56 for armed robbery; 100 child sex offenders; and 125 for assault.